 Shirley Jackson is perhaps one of the most prominent female physicists and engineers in the United States.
 She became the first woman of African descent to claim a doctorate from MIT, and only the second in the country to earn a Ph.D. in physics.

 Though not an acclaimed inventor, Shirley Jackson headed numerous researched projects during her time AT&T Bell Laboratories.

 Her research played a crucial role in the development of technologies such as touch-tone telephone, fiber optic cables, and caller ID technology, to name a few.

 1. Mark E. Dean

 Contribution: 16 bit ISA bus and one-gigahertz computer processor chip

-Do you remember IBM’s original personal computers in the 1980s?
+Do you remember IBM’s original personal computers in the 1980s that started all?
 Yes, that bulky system with RGBi monitor display and a maximum memory of 256 KB?
 Well, if you do, then you should thank computer scientist Mark E. Dean for this machine.
 Born in Jefferson City, Tennessee, Mark Dean started showing glimpses of his love for technology since his childhood days.

-After graduating from the university of Tennessee, he went on to Florida Atlantic University (FAU) and then received Ph.D. in electrical engineering from the Stanford University.
-During his time at IBM, Dean along with other researchers developed the 16 bit internal bus or ISA bus for IBM PC.
+After graduating from the University of Tennessee, he went on to Florida Atlantic University (FAU) and then received a Ph.D. in electrical engineering from Stanford University.
+During his time at IBM, Dean, along with other researchers, developed the 16-bit internal bus or ISA bus for IBM PC.